 Table captions should be composed below the table, and figure captions should be composed below the figures, both using the same style.
 All captions should be numbered sequentially and should include a reference to the source whenever necessary.

-Fig. 1.
+Figure 1.
 Intonarumori Schema

 Program Code

-Program commands in the text should be set in the appropriate style.
-Use the caption style for notes after the code:
+Program listings in the text should be set in the appropriate style.
+Use the Code caption style for notes after the code:

 background(loadImage("rockies.jpg"));